adamsol/Pyxell/README.md

 Total execution time may vary from something like 10 seconds to 2 minutes, depending on the number of processors in your machine and other factors.

-You can pass a path pattern to run only selected tests (e.g. `./test.py good`).
+You can pass a path pattern to run only selected tests (e.g. `python test.py arrays`).
 To see all options, run it with `-h`.

 Tests serve currently also as a documentation of the language.